-This silencer has the same thickness of absorbing material as SLU 100 (100 mm) but also has a 100 mm thick baffle which increases damping (but also the pressure drop across the silencer).
-You only have to choose the shortest one, 600 mm, to meet the requirements at all frequencies by a wide margin.
+This silencer has the same thickness of absorbing material as SLCU 100 (100 mm) but also has a 100 mm thick baffle which increases damping (but also the pressure drop across the silencer).
+You only have to choose the shortest one, 600 mm, to meet the requirements by a wide margin.
+The silencer manages all the octave bands by a wide margin.
 This is still another possible alternative.